We cannot solve our problems with the same thinking we used when we created them.Albert Einstein - Theoretical physicist

 Key to Easy maintenance

-- Select durable, resistant, easy-to-clean materials and design solutions.
+- Select durable, wear-resistant, easy-to-clean materials and design solutions.

-- Plan low maintenance systems and easy accessible HVAC and MEP installations.
+- Plan low maintenance systems and easily accessible HVAC and MEP installations.

-- Practice a low water use green concept.
+- Practice a low water usage greenery concept.

-- Define a Life Cycle strategy based on the Dia Life Cycle Asset Management (LCAM) process.
+- Define a Life Cycle strategy based on the Life Cycle Asset Management (LCAM) process.